uditgaurav/litmus-demo/README.md

 kubectl logs -f chaos-operator-ce-6899bbdb9-jz6jv -n litmus
 ```

-- To view the parameters with which the experiment job is created, status of experiment, success of chaosengine patch operation and cleanup of the experiment pod, check the logs of the chaos-runner pod.
+- To view the parameters with which the experiment job is created, the status of experiment, the success of chaosengine patch operation, and cleanup of the experiment pod, check the logs of the chaos-runner pod.
 Ex:

 ```bash
 kubectl logs sock-chaos-runner -n sock-shop